wwwser11/Mobile-QA-Documentation/README.md

 ## Bug Reports

-You can review all identified bugs and their statuses in the Issues tab of this repository.
-This section contains up-to-date bug reports, along with discussions on resolutions and fixes.
+All identified bugs and their statuses are documented in the Issues tab of this repository.
+This serves as a centralized hub for tracking and resolving bugs in the mobile app.

 ## Purpose